anjali067verma/Blood-Bank-Application/README.md

 ## Blood-Bank-Application

 This is a web application which allows users to:
-- Do  CRUD operations like adding,updating,deleting the records of blood donation.
+- Do  CRUD operations like adding,deleting,modifying the records of blood donation.
 - Update the net quantity of each blood group available in the bank.
 -  Manage user authentication and authorization for secure access to the application.
 -